-- Someone might say they hate you or use a derogatory term towards you, you can brush it off by saying Pura Vida (Meaning, I don’t care)
+- Someone might use bad language against you and you can make it lose its power by saying Pura Vida (I don’t care)

 These are just a few examples and Ticos come up with new ways to incorporate it into sentences all the time.
 It all depends on the tone of voice, timing and the situation that changes the meaning of Pura Vida.

 The Spirit of Pura Vida

 How can you experience this Spirit?

 You most certainly can become a part of this way of life in Costa Rica.
 You will become less stressed, not worry so much and possibly live longer, who knows.
 If you want that then if is definitely worth paying Costa Rica a visit.
 Experience the atmosphere around you and warmth of the friendly people.
 Travel and see the amazing sites that are apart of Costa Ricans everyday lives.
 Of course, the best way to experience Pura Vida is by living in Costa Rica at least for a while.
 Enjoy the soothing climate, the friendliness of the people and the slower pace of life.
 Rent a small place by the beach and relax close to the water and you are bound to get the most out of your stay.
 If you are only here on vacation, a nice holiday rental rather than a hotel with your own living room, shower and kitchen so you can freely entertain guests and share in the Pura Vida spirit.
 You most certainly won’t regret it!

 All in All, Pura Vida Costa Rica.